 |Gearbox||Type 906 5-speed manual with LSD||Type 906 5-speed manual with LSD||Type 906 5-speed manual with LSD|

-When the Porsche 901 was forced to be renamed to 911, it was not the same case with the other Porsche model names with zero in the middle.
+When the Porsche 901 was forced to be renamed, it was not the same case with the other Porsche model names with the zero in the middle.
 The 904 coupé got its commercial name Carrera GTS before the 901 was renamed to 911 and the type 906 coupé was called as the Carrera 6 from the beginning.

 While the 904 had one fuel tank in front, the 906 was equipped with two tanks on the sides.
 This way the level of the fuel didn't affect the handling as much as on the 904 with full tank versus empty tank.

-To save weight some of the tubes in the frame were used as oil channels between the engine and the oil cooler.
-This technique was already used on the Porsche 804 F1 car.
+To save weight, some of the tubes in the frame were used as oil channels between the engine and the oil cooler.
 While the 906 Ollon-Villars had the suspension parts from Lotus F1 car, the homologation 906 used the 904 suspension components and 5-bolt 15" Porsche wheels (7" front, 9" rear).

 Earlier FIA had stated that at least 100 cars had to be produced in order to qualify for the sports car class (the case with the 904), but the rules were changed and now only 50 cars had to be made.
 The sports class cars had to have 2 seats by the rules, so a smaller "passenger seat" had to be fitted.
 The first 906 Carrera 6 coupés were chassis 906-016 and 906-017.
 These were prototypes.
 The third Carrera 6 built, and the first sold to a customer, had chassis number 906-101.